mpeex/wyoming-hailo-whisper/README.md

 1. clone the repo and `cd` to it.
 Hailo8L is the default, if you want to change to Hailo8, edit `docker-entrypoint.sh` and modify the `--device` parameter accordingly (**not tested**)

-2. download in `hailo_packages` folder the following packages from [Hailo Developer Zone](https://hailo.ai/developer-zone/) (requires authentication, filter with HailoRT/ARM64/Linux/Python3.10)
+2. `mkdir hailo_packages` and download in it the following packages from [Hailo Developer Zone](https://hailo.ai/developer-zone/) (requires authentication, filter with HailoRT/ARM64/Linux/Python3.10)

 *HailoRT version 4.21*
 - hailort_4.21.0_arm64.deb